The Drew Barrymore Show: Episodes

-The debut episode featured guest appearances by Barrymore's former co-stars Cameron Diaz, Lucy Liu and Adam Sandler.
+The debut episode featured guest appearances by Barrymore's former co-stars Cameron Diaz, Lucy Liu, and Adam Sandler.

-The September 25, 2020 episode featured Barrymore reuniting with her ex-husband Tom Green after having not spoken to each other in over 15 years.
+The September 25, 2020, episode featured Barrymore reuniting with her ex-husband Tom Green after having not spoken to each other in over 15 years.
 The two reminisced on their time together and years apart, which made Barrymore cry after she realized how much time had passed.

-The October 12, 2020 episode featured Barrymore interviewing Chloe Fineman following Fineman's impersonation of Barrymore on the October 3, 2020 edition of Saturday Night Live.
-Barrymore said to the second-year SNL player "I’m really nervous to meet you, I’m so excited, I’m such a fan," for which Fineman responded by saying “I’m your biggest fan, you’re gonna make me cry!"
-Fineman added: “I mean doing you was so exciting because you were on the cover of InStyle and the impression that I did this summer started because I really wanted that shirt.
-It was so cute.”
+The October 12, 2020, episode featured Barrymore interviewing Chloe Fineman following Fineman's impersonation of Barrymore on the October 3, 2020, edition of Saturday Night Live.
+Barrymore said to the second-year SNL player "I'm really nervous to meet you, I'm so excited, I'm such a fan," for which Fineman responded by saying "I'm your biggest fan, you're gonna make me cry!"
+Fineman added: "I mean doing you was so exciting because you were on the cover of InStyle and the impression that I did this summer started because I really wanted that shirt.
+It was so cute."

-Also on October 12, Barrymore interviewed actress Jessica Alba, with whom Barrymore co-starred in the 1999 film Never Been Kissed.
-Besides reminiscing about their time filming Never Been Kissed, Barrymore and Alba danced together as they took on TikTok's "Ahi Challenge".

-On the October 16, 2020 episode, Barrymore invited psychic Anna Raimondi to give her a reading.
-Raimondi said that she sensed the presence of a "judge".
-This revelation caused Barrymore to burst into tears, explaining that it must be David, the dead relative of her ex-husband Will Kopelman who was a judge.
-But according to Kopelman, that judge in question at the time of the episode's airing, was very much alive.
-Kopelman soon called Raimondi a “submental hack working the talk show circuit.”
-A representative for Barrymore later clarified, “The grandfather of Will is Frank, who was a judge and is deceased.
-David is…Will’s uncle, who’s alive and also a judge.
-That was the confusion.”

-For the October 30, 2020 episode, Barrymore celebrated Halloween by dressing up as Glinda the Good Witch from The Wizard of Oz.
-Barrymore was joined by Ross Mathews, who was costumed as the twister that carries Dorothy from Kansas to Oz, and Ashley Park, who sang "Somewhere Over the Rainbow".

-The November 6, 2020 episode featured Barrymore in the "Drew's News" segment revive her teen character from Never Been Kissed, Josie "Grossie" Geller.
-Sporting her satin pink prom dress, matching scrunchie and braces, Josie stepped straight out of 1988 for the bit—with no knowledge of anything that's happened since then.
-Josie subsequently became a recurring sketch comedy part of the series, with Barrymore interviewing the cast of Dear Evan Hansen in-character as Josie.